 - Only one lino block

 If you want to try out linocut but don’t want to spend much money, this kit is a great choice.
-It has just the bare essentials, providing a solid base for future purchases if you want to continue the hobby.
+It has just the bare essentials, providing a solid base of linocut tools to enhance with future purchases if you want to continue the hobby.

 The kit includes a cutter with three blades, a brayer, black ink, and a single soft Speedy-Carve lino block.
 These are great for beginners because of just how easy they are to carve.